meinradweiss/SwissArmyKnife/docs/ADF_SynapsePipelines/SDMT_01_Overview.md

 ## Overview

-If data is migrated from an on-premises system to a modern data warehouse or in an Azure Data eXplorer (ADX) database, then historical data must be migrated to the new data services in Azure. </br>
+If data is migrated from an on-premises system to a modern data warehouse or in an Azure Data eXplorer (ADX) database, then often historical data, must be migrated to the new data services in Azure. </br>
 The sliced data migration toolbox provides framework components to simplify the data migration.

 ### Meta data